Ninjasummoner/KMDTravelMod/index.md

 ## Event Profiles

 Event profiles are groups of events.
+They can be shared between loaders (Neoforge,Fabric,Forge) even shared across game versions and they should load properly inside the mod.
+Make sure though that the NBT/mobs/commands summoned/used in the profile exist in the other game version.
+Ex.
+(NBT data for mobs is different between 1.20.1 with 1.21.1)

 You can use profiles to create different travel rule sets, for example: